sencativ/sencativ/README.md

 ---

-*“Data is the new oil.” — Clive Humby*
+*“Reading is not just about extracting meaning from the text, but about giving meaning to the text itself..” — Reza*